Reframing the conversation:

 Why equality must not become a bandwagon

-Since winning the IAPI Doyenne award a year ago today, Dynamo’s Charlotte Barker has been on a journey of discovery, learning and teaching in all aspects of diversity.
-Now, having been elected to the board of IAPI and as Chair of its Diversity Committee and to mark International Women’s Day 2018, Charlotte reflects on equality, diversity, inclusivity and all in between.
+Since winning the IAPI Doyenne award a year ago today, our Deputy MD Charlotte Barker has been on a journey of discovery, learning and teaching in all aspects of diversity.
+Now having been elected to the board of IAPI and as Chair of its Diversity Committee, Charlotte reflects on equality, diversity, inclusivity and all in between.

 I don’t know about you, but I fear I’m starting to get equality fatigue.
 Media stories on equality issues appear in my streams almost daily, brands are launching ‘female focused’ products (I’m looking at you, Johnny/Jane Walker) and men are wandering about in a state of daze for fear of speaking up and saying the wrong thing.
 A sense of irritation is creeping in, women are at times feeling patronised and, at times, bored even…